-There are four ferry companies that operate between the two islands, so it is fairly easy to get between the two.
+There are four ferry companies that operate between the two islands, with several ferries each day so it is fairly easy to get between the two.

 Another wonderful day trip from Naxos Island is across to Ano Koufonisi, a tiny speck in the sea that is sometimes known as “the Mykonos of the Cyclades”.

 At just over five square kilometres, its immense natural beauty makes up for its modest size.
 In particular, the island is famous for its jaw-droppingly perfect beaches, such as Pori Beach.

 There are also numerous classic tavernas that offer traditional meals and friendly service.
 It’s certainly one of the most unmissable day trips from Naxos.